UML state machine: Hierarchically nested states

 States that contain other states are called composite states; conversely, states without internal structure are called simple states.
 A nested state is called a direct substate when it is not contained by any other state; otherwise, it is referred to as a transitively nested substate.

 Because the internal structure of a composite state can be arbitrarily complex, any hierarchical state machine can be viewed as an internal structure of some (higher-level) composite state.
 It is conceptually convenient to define one composite state as the ultimate root of state machine hierarchy.
 In the UML specification, every state machine has a region (the abstract root of every state machine hierarchy), which contains all the other elements of the entire state machine.

 The graphical rendering of this all-enclosing region is optional.

 As you can see, the semantics of hierarchical state decomposition are designed to facilitate reusing of behavior.
 The substates (nested states) need only define the differences from the superstates (containing states).
 A substate can easily inherit the common behavior from its superstate(s) by simply ignoring commonly handled events, which are then automatically handled by higher-level states.
 In other words, hierarchical state nesting enables programming by difference.

-The aspect of state hierarchy emphasized most often is abstraction—an old and powerful technique for coping with complexity.
-Instead of addressing all aspects of a complex system at the same time, it is often possible to ignore (abstract away) some parts of the system.
-Hierarchical states are an ideal mechanism for hiding internal details because the designer can easily zoom out or zoom in to hide or show nested states.
+The aspect of state hierarchy most commonly emphasized is abstraction, a technique for managing complexity.
+Hierarchical states allow designers to omit internal details by treating nested states as a single higher-level state, while retaining the ability to examine their constituent states when needed.

 However, composite states don't simply hide complexity; they also actively reduce it through the powerful mechanism of hierarchical event processing.
 Without such reuse, even a moderate increase in system complexity could lead to an explosive increase in the number of states and transitions.
 For example, the hierarchical state machine representing the pocket calculator (Figure 3) avoids repeating the transitions Clear and Off in virtually every state.
 Avoiding repetition allows the growth of HSMs to remain proportionate to growth in system complexity.
 As the modeled system grows, the opportunity for reuse also increases and thus potentially counteracts the disproportionate increase in numbers of states and transitions typical of traditional FSMs.